BeemFlow/beemflow/README.md

 >Most automation tools were built for humans, then awkwardly retrofitted for AI.
 BeemFlow was designed by humans *and* AI, for humans *and* AI.
 The result?
 Workflows that feel natural to both biological and artificial intelligence.
 >
 >**📝 Text-First is the Future**
 While others cling to drag-and-drop interfaces, BeemFlow embraces what AI has taught us: **text is the universal interface**.
-YAML workflows aren't just human-readable - they're LLM-parseable, version-controllable, and infinitely composable.
+CUE workflows aren't just human-readable - they're LLM-parseable, version-controllable, and infinitely composable.
 >
 >**🔄 The Meta-Loop**
 >The most mind-bending part?
 I can now generate BeemFlow workflows by talking to users through BeemFlow's own MCP server.
 We've created a system that creates systems.
 It's recursive creativity at its finest.